MateoLa/hello-plex/README.md

 ## Usage

+1) Use your own domain

+We recomend you clone the repo in your own account and edit the files ```nginx/default.conf, nginx/nginx.conf, docker-compose-init.yml and docker-compose.yml``` to replace all etniapagana.com ocurrences with your domain name.

-1) Login to your server and clone the repository
+2) Login to your server and clone the repository

 In any folder run: